 The Lung Ha Wan Country Trail is a rare, perfect hike in Hong Kong in my opinion.
 It’s relatively short, easy, very scenic, and accessible.
 It cuts through Clear Water Bay Country Park, and offers views of both Sai Kung and Clear Water Bay.
-From on top of the trail at Tai Leng Tung, the views of the green hills and blue water are absolutely breathtaking.
+From its highest point, Tai Leng Tung, the views of the green hills and blue water are absolutely breathtaking.
 And as an added bonus, there’s also an ancient rock carving along the hike.

 So how does one get to this hike?

 The Lung Ha Wan Country Trail Starting Point